UWMadisonUcomm/devblog/_posts/2013-10-4-grunt-build-tool.markdown

 title:  "The Grunt build tool"
 author: "Bryan Shelton"
 categories: javascript
-lede: "The JavaScript Task Runner"
+lede: "A Javascript build tool"
 ---
 Grunt is a very flexible build tool, or task runner, for Node.js.
 Some common uses for Grunt include: